HiStructClient/histruct-docs/docs/en/cad/getting-started-roofs/roofFlashingOptions.md

 ---
 sourceLang: cs
-sourceHash: a73105b1491809aa47a7e015cab6ba8b
+sourceHash: 68fce3099952486cd4561024c1f98753
 autoTranslated: true
 ---

-# Roof cladding and flashing
+# 🌧️ Proper flashing and flashing of roofs

-Roof sheathing and adding flashings to a roof design are essential steps in creating a quality roofing project.
+Sheathing the roof and adding flashings to the roof design are essential steps in creating a quality roofing project.
 In HiStruct, you can manually add flashings to each side of a roof plane or use the [Roof Flashings Generator](roofFlashingGenerator.md) for an entire group of roof planes.
 Modeling individual flashings and flashings is easy, and I'll show you how to do it.

 ## Specifying flashings